Samourai-Wallet/samourai-wallet-android/README.md

 STONEWALL spend is designed to increase the number of combinations between inputs and outputs (transaction entropy).
 It replaces the previously used BIP126.
 The objective is to obtain a positive entropy score using [Boltzmann](https://github.com/Samourai-Wallet/boltzmann) evaluation of the transaction.

+### Stowaway:

+A Stowaway spend, also implemented as [PayJoin](https://joinmarket.me/blog/blog/payjoin/), is a collaborative-spend carried out with another user.
+UTXOs are joined and the spend amount is cloaked.
+It is based on an [idea](https://bitcointalk.org/index.php?topic=139581.0) by Gregory Maxwell.

 ### Tor:

 Samourai indicates whether or not connections are being routed via Tor Socks5 proxy (uses Orbot).